What Most Educators Forget About Competency-Based Learning

 March 02, 2018

-The notion of competency-based learning is nothing new.
-It has been adopted by several online colleges, charter schools, districts and for-profit educators.
+Competency-based learning has seen a surge in popularity in recent years and has been adopted by several online colleges, charter schools, districts and for-profit educators.
 As a measure of how mainstream the concept is, even some states have implemented competency-based learning standards for their high school students.
-In 2010, Michigan passed seat-time waiver legislation, allowing districts that would like to allow students to pursue online education an alternative to the usual requisite class time.
+In 2010, Michigan passed seat-time waiver legislation, allowing districts that would like to allow students to pursue online education as an alternative to the usual requisite class time.
 New Hampshire has also redesigned their state curriculum for a greater emphasis on competency.
 Ohio allows for a greater flexibility in demonstrating competency, including learning based on community service, independent study, travel, internships, and online learning.

 Conventional wisdom states that competency-based learning supplants an old, outdated method of determining student learning, which was based partially on class time.
 In truth, education has rarely (if ever) ignored competency altogether.
 Educators have have always asked students to display their knowledge in one form or another, be it through grade-based testing, project work, presentations, etc.